Just the word alone makes many authors cringe. Why? Because it reminds us of another word that has a negative connotation: criticism.

 Sure, critiques are subjective.
 But when your novel or nonfiction manuscript lands on a literary agent’s desk, or is placed in an acquisition editor’s hands, it will be read subjectively as well.

 But here’s the thing authors need to understand: a professional in the publishing industry will temper a subjective read with years of experience; an understanding of current market needs and trends; an understanding of established or accepted writing styles, structure, and formatting; and a honed sense for an original and compelling writer’s voice.

 There is no such thing as an objective critique, but that should not be an issue.

 A Kind and Gentler Critique

-- A book manuscript you’ve completed but you’re not sure if it’s any good?
+- a manuscript you’ve completed but you’re not sure if it’s any good?

-- A book manuscript that needs work but you don’t know how to proceed?
+- a manuscript that needs work but you don’t know how to proceed?

 I can help you!

 I offer a thorough overall critique of your book proposal or manuscript (complete or just a few chapters) that will provide practical suggestions for how you can improve your writing.
 For outline critiques, I charge by the hour, so just contact me to discuss!